devblac/prw/README.md

 # Binary will be in ./bin/prw
 ```

-### System PATH

-After building, you can install to your Go bin directory:
+To install to your Go bin directory:

 ```bash
 make install
 ```

-Or copy the binary manually to somewhere in your `$PATH`.

 ## Quickstart